Bigfoot bounty passes $2 million if captured unharmed

 According to the Enid News & Eagle, Humphrey’s original plan suggested lawmakers set aside a $25,000 bounty for Bigfoot’s capture, but he said an upcoming Hollywood Bigfoot movie pledged around $2 million, while another private business promised an additional $100,000.
 That eliminated any need for state funding.

-The profits from teh Bigfoot tourism campaign would be used for lake, park, and road improvements.
+The profits from the Bigfoot tourism campaign would be used for lake, park, and road improvements.

 “We’re having fun with it,” he said.
 “It’s a lot of fun.
 I’m enjoying it.
 But at the same time, I know a lot of people thought I was crazy.
 But, I think if people chill out, (they could) see that this could be a serious deal bringing in a lot of money, a lot of tourism.”